canonical/go-dqlite/README.md

 ```

 The best way to understand how to use the `go-dqlite` package is probably by
-looking at the source code of the [demo program](demo) and using it as an
+looking at the source code of the [demo program][demo] and using it as an
 example.

 In general your application will use code such as: